labdao-apps/equibind/README.md

 success.txt - contains the index (in the file ligands.sdf) and name of every molecule for which inference succeeded.\
 output.sdf - contains the conformers produced by EquiBind in .sdf format.

+# Updated Inference-VS for command line UI and multi-ligand support

+  python inference-VS.py --inference_directory='path' -o 'output_path'

+ This will run equibind on the same file construction as mentioned previously without the need to edit a config file.
+ If the target is one receptor and a you would like to run it against an sdf file containing multiple ligands run:

+  python inference-VS.py --inference_directory='path' -o 'output_path' --multi_ligand==True

+ At current this outputs a corrected SDF file for each contained ligand in its predicted equibind docking pose.

 # Reproducing paper numbers